moyskleytech/ImageProcessing/README.md

 To use any of the Codecs, simply write ImageProcessing.CodecName.Register() for the BitmapFactory to understand the codec while decoding.

-The dist Folder contains Releases
+The /dist Folder contains Releases